pucit-sp/lab2-FarwaJabin/README.md

 # make a directory labelled as lab2
 mkdir lab2 && cd lab2

-# initilize this directory as git-local-repo
+# make clone of the link of repo (image the link is url)
-git init
+#git clone url

-# add the origin of the git by copying the link of repo (image the link is url)
+# for testing pull from the repo by running the below command
-#git remote add origin url
+#git pull origin master

-# pull from the repo to populate your folder by running the below command
+# boom you'll get the structure now all you need to do is fill that structure and when you are done just run this command to submit it
-#git pull
+#git push origin master